Setting up landing pages: Creating bespoke themes

 Promo video - Copy and paste the URL of your youtube or vimeo video into this field.

-Video title - as an additional option, you can add in a title for your video here which will be displayed on the landing page.
+Video title - as an additional option, you can add in a title for your video here which will be displayed on the application page.

 Company background - Use this field to write a short and permanent company description for either your business, or your client (depending on the intended use of this theme).
 This text will be in addition to any information posted inside the body of your advert, which in turn will display inside the 'Role description' area.

-THEME OPTIONS - this area is where you can really start to customise the look and feel of your landing page.
+THEME OPTIONS - this area is where you can really start to customise the look and feel of your application page.
 You can change the colours of the buttons, text and backgrounds.

-This means you can adapt the landing page to dovetail with your own branding (or that of a client).
+This means you can adapt the application page to dovetail with your own branding (or that of a client).